US factories grew at faster pace in August

 New orders, production and inventories all grew faster in August.
 And factories stepped up hiring.

-Manufacturers are coping with labor shortages and supply disruptions connected to ongoing trade disputes with China, Canada, Mexico and Europe.
+Manufacturers are coping with labor shortages and supply disruptions stemming from ongoing trade disputes with China, Canada, Mexico and Europe.
+Among other things, U.S. tariffs on imported steel and aluminum are raising costs for many manufacturers.

+Nearly half the companies that responded to the survey expressed concern over trade and tariff uncertainty, said Timothy Fiore, chair of the group's manufacturing survey committee.

+Companies are doing their annual planning now, Fiore noted, and if managers conclude that tariffs are making the materials they import too costly, "They're going to look for other options," he said.

+Factories so far have been able to shrug off a substantial rise in the value of the dollar against major currencies since mid-April.
+A stronger dollar makes U.S. products more expensive in foreign markets.

-But the overall U.S. economy expanded in the second quarter at a 4.1 percent annual pace, the fastest since 2014.
+The overall economic backdrop, however, remains healthy.
+The U.S. economy, fueled in part by tax cuts enacted in December, expanded in the second quarter at a 4.1 percent annual pace, the fastest since 2014.